Romekbg/TaskBoard-API-Manual-Testing/README.md

 # TaskBoard-API-Manual-Testing
-This repository contains manual API testing for the TaskBoard application, performed using Postman.
+This repository contains manual API testing for the TaskBoard application(https://replit.com/), performed using Postman.
 The goal of this project is to validate various API endpoints for managing tasks on the TaskBoard platform.

 ## Project Overview
 TaskBoard is a platform that allows users to manage tasks.
 This project involves testing the creation, updating, fetching, and deleting of tasks.
 The tests were performed manually using Postman to ensure the proper functioning of the TaskBoard API.